Grants

 Graduate Business Grant (MBA Fees Grant)

-Graduate Business students- Must be assessed a Graduate Business Professional Fee
+Graduate Business students- CA resident for fee payment purposes who is assessed a Graduate Business Professional Fee

-- Be enrolled in a minimum of one fee-authorized course
+- Be enrolled in a minimum of at least 4 units, one must be a fee-authorized course

 - Need based, does not require repayment